christophstrasen/LQR/LQR/raw_internal_docs/project_logbook.md

 - **High-level WHERE implemented on the builder:** Added `QueryBuilder:where(predicate)` as a single, post-join filter.
 It runs after all joins and before `selectSchemas`, using a schema-aware row view (`row.<schema>`, always a table, plus `_raw_result` escape hatch).
 Selection-only queries are supported by wrapping single-schema records into `JoinResult`s, so WHERE sees a consistent shape.
 - **Row-view logging and safety:** WHERE predicates receive row tables where missing schemas are represented as empty tables, making `row.orders.id` safe even for left joins.
 We log WHERE decisions at INFO (`[where] keep=true/false ids=customers:1,orders:102`) using a compact schema/id summary rather than full payloads to keep logs readable.
 - **Default join window knobs:** Introduced `Query.setDefaultJoinWindow` (global) and `QueryBuilder:withDefaultJoinWindow` (per-query) so multi-join pipelines can share a consistent retention policy without repeating `:joinWindow` on each step.
 Step-level `:joinWindow` still overrides, and `describe()` now surfaces both the effective per-join windows and the GC configuration derived from the default.
-- **Final layer in viz: post-WHERE stream:** The visualization adapter now taps the final, post-WHERE stream via a `withFinalTap` hook and emits synthetic `kind="final"` events.
+- **Final layer in viz: post-WHERE stream:** The visualization adapter now taps the final, post-WHERE stream via a `finalTap` hook and emits synthetic `kind="final"` events.
 The renderer treats these as a dedicated outer border layer (layer 1) with `palette.final` (default green), so the outer ring always represents “what a final subscriber would see,” even for single-schema queries.
 - **Preserved join layers plus final:** We reverted to keeping the original join-stage match/unmatched events in the viz pipeline and layered final on top instead of replacing them.
 Join layers remain colored by blended schema palettes, and their per-layer counts/legends still reflect pre-WHERE joins, while the final layer shows post-WHERE survivors.
 - **Layer semantics and legends updated:** Layer 1 is now final, join layers are shifted by +1, and `maxLayers`/draw metrics were updated to account for final + joins.
 The legend shows join layers from inner to outer, followed by a `Final (Layer 1)` line and then `Expired`, so the layering model is explicit in the Love2D header.
 - **Three-circles demo:** Added a `three_circles` demo (customers → orders → shipments) that exercises two join layers plus the final outer layer.
 Both headless and Love runners are wired in, sharing the same adapter/runtime/renderer stack.